Ne-Yo: Family

-In 2005, Jesseca White, Ne-Yo's girlfriend at the time, gave birth to a boy.
+In 2005, Jessica White, Ne-Yo's girlfriend at the time, gave birth to a boy.
 Ne-Yo later discovered the child was not his.

 In June 2010, Ne-Yo told Ebony that he and his then-girlfriend, Monyetta Shaw, were expecting their first child together – a girl due early in 2011.
 Shaw gave birth prematurely to a daughter in November 2010.
 Announcing the birth, Ne-Yo said, "I've been in love before but this feels like nothing I've ever felt... like I'm in love for the first time."
 Shaw and Ne-Yo's son was born in October 2011.
 They broke up in 2013.

 In September 2015, the singer announced that he and Crystal Renay Williams were engaged and expecting a child.
 They were married on February 20, 2016.
 A son was born to them in March 2016.
 Their second son was born in June 2018.
 In February 2020, Ne-Yo announced that he and Crystal would end their marriage, and he withdrew his divorce case afterwards.
 The pair reconciled during the onset of the COVID-19 pandemic in 2020, with Ne-Yo telling CBS chat show The Talk: "Before the quarantine happened, we were definitely talking divorce, and the quarantine forced us to sit still, block out the noise from the world – you know the world can get very, very loud, and we tend to let the world's opinion mean more in certain situations than it should."

 Ne-Yo and Crystal's third child, a daughter, was born in June 2021.
 In April 2022, the couple renewed their vows in a Las Vegas ceremony.
 Four months later, Crystal filed for divorce, with allegations of Ne-Yo fathering a child outside of marriage.
 On January 26, 2023, Ne-Yo and Crystal finalized their divorce.
+Ne-Yo fathered two sons, born in 2021 and 2023, to influencer Sade Jenea Bagnerise.

 In 2019, in wake of the television documentary, Surviving R. Kelly, Ne-Yo confirmed his support for the Mute R. Kelly campaign.

-In 2025, he revealed being in a polyamorous relationship with four women.
+In 2025, he revealed being in polyamorous relationships with four women.